MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-NL-SQL.md

         }

         try {
-            // Call OpenAI to convert the user query into a SQL query const sqlCommandObject = await getSQL(userQuery);
+            // Call Azure OpenAI to convert the user query into a SQL query const sqlCommandObject = await getSQL(userQuery);

             let result = [];